A-03265

 Plain Language

-New York residents must be informed whenever an automated system is in use that impacts them.
-Designers, developers, and deployers must provide accessible, plain-language documentation covering: how the system works overall, the role of automation in decisions, notice that the system is in use, identification of the responsible organization or individual, and clear explanations of outcomes.
-This documentation must be kept current, and residents must be notified of significant changes to use cases or key functionalities.
-This is a broad notice and documentation obligation that applies to all covered automated systems, not just high-risk ones.
+Residents must be informed whenever an automated system is in use and must be told how and why it contributes to outcomes affecting them.
+Designers, developers, and deployers must provide accessible plain-language documentation covering system functioning, the role of automation, notice of use, identification of the responsible party, and explanations of outcomes.
+This documentation must be kept current, and residents must be notified of significant changes to use cases or functionality.
+This combines AI identity disclosure with an ongoing documentation and change-notification obligation.

 Statutory Text